yceballost/figma-branches-status/README.md

-# Sync Figma branches to Github issue
+# Sync Figma branches to GitHub issue

 Sync open Figma branches into a GitHub issue with Github Actions.